 - Callousness Towards Emergency: Upon coming on the scene of the accident that led to his reunion with Deanna, Mike made an ugly fool of himself complaining about the paramedics ruining his shot by getting in the way just because they were trying to save a young woman's life.

 - Too Dumb to Live: We are dealing with a man who, upon escaping a house fire, charged back into a burning building to rescue a laptop despite having a back-up copy of his important files at his place of work.
-He also expects people to applaud him for his creativity when he torments his kid sister for what he assumes is her deliberate attempt to have him tossed on the curb like all the other things his parents have no use for.

 - Captain Oblivious: Her friends actually had to sit her down and explain to her that the reason Anthony kept following her around is that he had a sloppy, embarrassing crush on her that everyone but her saw.

 - Hypocritical Humor: One of the more annoying of her traits is her wondrous capacity for not being able to take what she dishes out.
-At one point, she smugly listed every little tiny thing about Mike that annoyed her only to go into an idiotic crying jag when he pointed out that she was tone deaf.
+At one point, she smugly listed every little tiny thing about Mike that annoyed her only to go into a crying jag when he pointed out that she was tone deaf.